AkshataShanmugam/chatBotCoEET/README.md

 ## Project Overview

-In this project, you'll use LangChain.js to build a chatbot that can answer questions about CoEET using the provided text.
+In this project, I used LangChain.js to build a chatbot that can answer questions about CoEET using the provided text.
 The application consists of several steps:
 1. Splitting the text into chunks.
 2. Converting these chunks to vectors using Ollama embeddings.
 3. Storing the vectors in a Supabase vector store.